 Go Paperless to Save Energy in Production of Paper

 The International Energy Agency (Paper) reports that the paper industry is one of the major consumer of energy using as much as 5.4% of energy produced.
-Moreover, there has been a 23% rise in paper production since 2000.
+Moreover, there has been a 25% rise in paper production from 2000 through 2018.
 Though paper recycling and recovery have reduced reliance on new wood pulp from 52% to 43%, the overall energy use in this sector is rising.

 The U.S. consumes 30% of the world's paper, and half of this is for writing and copying.
 Universities and schools which consume large amounts of paper can help by reducing its use.
 Universities are going paperless in different ways.
 Some forgo use of paper in applications, and others in printing weekly newspapers.